I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 Access Control

-From the left navigation's Access Control, you can manage users of the Web UI.
+From the left navigation Access Control, you can manage users of the Web UI.

-You can invite other members from Invite Users and check the user list from View Users.
+You can invite other members from Invite Users or check the user list from View Users.
 Use this when granting permissions to operation team members.

 スクリーンショット 2026-01-29 午後1.13.00.png

-Users invited as Delegated Admins here will be able to perform operations other than user management.
+Users invited as Delegated Admin here can perform all operations except user management.

-Note that user management must be performed by the initially registered admin user.
+Note that user management can only be performed by the initially registered admin user.

 Summary